uptolike/WordPress/uptolike-share/readme.txt

 ***

-**Uptolike Social Share Buttons - social bookmarking widget with sharing statistics.
+**Uptolike Social Share Buttons - social bookmarking widget with sharing statistics**

 **What Can You Do With UpToLike Social Share Buttons?**